 Coffee with a View and a Pueblo Village

-Heading east on route 12, you will just start to get into your driving groove when you will spot a sign for coffee.
+Heading east on route 12 in Utah, you will just start to get into your driving groove when you will spot a sign for coffee.
 The magnetic pull of the road may be too strong for you to resist, but I urge you to pull off and visit Kiva Koffeehouse.

 The museum contains authentic pottery and a number of artifacts that were excavated on-site.
 The Anasazi, or Ancestral Pueblos, occupied the spot from 1050 until about 1200.
-The village is a combination of original excavation and reconstruction, and is very well done, a perfect side trip for history buffs and homeschoolers like us.
+The village is a combination of original excavation and reconstruction and is very well done, a perfect side trip for history buffs and homeschoolers like us.

 Capitol Reef National Park

 Nomadic hunters inhabited the area before the Fremont people finally settled down in 500 CE.
-Petroglyphs from this time period can be viewed from a boardwalk just a short walk from the parking area.
+You can view petroglyphs from this time period from a boardwalk just a short walk from the parking area.
 It is incredible to think that this ancient art has stood the test of time and the elements.

 Mormon pioneers settled the valley in the 1800s as a mission, planting an abundance of fruit trees and farming the fertile land.
 This settlement was short-lived, but the orchard is still maintained by the National Park Service.
 In fact, the historic orchard at Capitol Reef is the largest in the national park system, with more than 3,100 fruit and nut trees.

 The campground at Capitol Reef is small and unassuming, with a tiny river for swimming (we saw a snake in the water), and nice walking trails.
 The whole park has a hometown and leisurely feel to it.
 The rangers, as usual, were awesome, and even in the busy July travel season, the crowds were minimal.